binhnhu1409/binhnhu1409/README.md

 # 👋 Hello, there :four_leaf_clover: :four_leaf_clover: :four_leaf_clover: I'm Nhu, welcome to my GitHub! :confetti_ball:

 Hi again, I'm a junior self-taught web developer (more into Front End Developer, but I'm trying my best :muscle: to become a Full Stack Developer).
-I come from a beach city of Vietnam :ocean::palm_tree:, but now living in Finland :evergreen_tree::snowflake:.
+I'm come from a beach city of Vietnam :ocean::palm_tree:, but now living in Finland :evergreen_tree::snowflake:.
 I'm looking for opportunities to work on pratical projects while expanding my knowledge in the field.

 ## Skill set: